-Many HVAC contractors are mystified with how to effectively use Facebook for their advertising.
+Many HVAC contractors are mystified with how to effectively use Digital marketing and Facebook for their advertising.
 It is easy to see why since the general public is most likely not super enthused by connecting with a heating, ventilation and air conditioning company.
 It is just not the same as connecting with a fan page that talks about sports, music, comedy, cooking or other intriguing topics.

 If you are an owner of an HVAC company, you are probably asking yourself, “How can I take advantage of Facebook for my advertising?”
 This article will discuss powerful advertising strategies and tips that HVAC contractors can utilize.

 HVAC Facebook Advertising Strategy

 - Hashtags, Part II

 - Leverage the Social Power of Facebook, Use Tags

 - Community Information

 - Fill in the Blank